canonical/ubuntu-security-documentation/docs/compliance/usg/install-usg.rst

 5. Click **Submit**.

-The attachment process will continue in the terminal window, you shoul see a similar output:
+The attachment process will continue in the terminal window, you should see a similar output:

 .. code-block:: bash